 Beyond the seating options, other amenities at the Winnipeg Air Canada Lounge include free Wi-Fi and access to PressReader, a free digital magazine service where you can download something to read while at the lounge or on your flight.

-Compared to other Canadian hub cities, the Winnipeg airport is not particularly busy.
+The Winnipeg airport is not particularly busy compared to other Canadian hub cities.
 This is evident inside the Winnipeg Air Canada lounge.
 On my visit, I counted ten other guests and is very much a welcome change from the crowded lounges in Toronto and Vancouver.

-This, along with the refreshed seating and bright tarmac views make for a comfortable and relaxing space.
-Compared to the airport’s only other option, Plaza Premium, the Winnipeg Maple Leaf Lounge is far quieter and more comfortable in my opinion.
+The refreshed seating and bright tarmac views make for a comfortable and relaxing space.
+Compared to the airport’s only other option, Plaza Premium, the Winnipeg Maple Leaf Lounge is far quieter and more comfortable, in my opinion, and was a great stop before boarding my Air Canada business class flight home.

 Does Winnipeg airport have a lounge?